AlexWayfer/twitch_oauth2/README.md

 If you have a web-application with N users, you can use `:redirect_uri` argument for `Client` initialization as your application callback and redirect them to `#authorize_link`.

-If you have something like CLI tool, you can print instructions with `#authorize_link` for user.
+If you have something like CLI tool, you can print instructions for user inside rescuing `TwitchOAuth2::AuthorizeError`.

-Without checking `access_token` with `nil` and directing user to `#authorize_link` there can be unexpected behavior and errors like `TwitchOAuth2::Error` with `error.metadata[:link]`.
+Without checking tokens the same error will be raised on try to access `#access_token`, and it can interrupt some operations, like API library initialization.

-The reference for such behavior is [the official Google API gem](https://github.com/googleapis/google-api-ruby-client/blob/39ae3527722a003b389a2f7f5275ab9c6e93bb5e/samples/cli/lib/base_cli.rb`).
+The reference for such behavior is [the official Google API gem](https://github.com/googleapis/google-api-ruby-client/blob/39ae3527722a003b389a2f7f5275ab9c6e93bb5e/samples/cli/lib/base_cli.rb`), but more exception-oriented, because there are too much possible reasons for unexpected behavior, like wrong client ID, wrong refresh token, something else.

 Another reference, [`twitch` package for JavaScript](https://d-fischer.github.io/twitch/), has refreshing logic, but [requires initial correct tokens from you](https://d-fischer.github.io/twitch-chat-client/docs/examples/basic-bot.html), and doesn't care how you'll get them.

+### Get tokens

+The main method is `Tokens#access_token`: it's used in API libraries, in chat libraries, etc.

+It has refreshing logic inside for cases when it's outdated.
+But if there is no initial `refresh_token` — be aware and read the documentation below.

+There is also `#refresh_token` getter, just for storing it or something else, it's more important internally.

 #### Reusing tokens